SkiFire13/master-thesis-presentation/presentation.typ

   date: [September 20, 2024],
 )

+// Give some context, formal verification of software important
+// Among the various tools there ...
+// All have in common one thing and is using fixpoints.
 #new-section[The problem]
 #slide[
   Formal verification of software is increasingly more important.

   - *Model checking* for logics like $mu$-calculus, to prove properties of labelled transition systems;

-  - *Abstract interpretation* to compute an approximation of the set of possible values in a program;
+  - *Abstract interpretation* to compute an approximation of the set of possible states in a program;

-  - *Behavioral equivalences*, like bisimilarity;
+  - Checking *behavioral equivalences*, like bisimilarity;

   - ...

-  All depend on fixpoints in some way.
+  All use fixpoints in some way.
 ]

+// We will focus on systems of fixpoint equations.
+Fixpoint equations are equations where the output of a function is equal to its input and with systems of them we have n variables which are the inputs of n functions whose outputs must be equal to those variables.
+// Such equations are not guaranteed to have a solution, but we assume to work over a complete lattice L and monotone function, in which case the Knaster-Tarski theorem guarantees its existence.
+We can still have more than one solution, and so we are interested in the least or greatest one.
+// The solution is defined inductively by fixing the last variable and solving the rest parameterized by it, then solving the last fixpoint equation and substituting back.
+Note that this means that the order of the equations matter.
 #new-section[Systems of fixpoint equations]
 #slide[
   $